Posted on Leave a comment

 Raw sensor data is noisy.
 The accelerometer picks up every bump and vibration.
 The magnetometer is affected by nearby electronics and metal.
 The gyroscope drifts over time.
 To produce usable attitude information, these sensors must be “fused” using complex math (typically a Kalman filter or complementary filter).

 Certified AHRS systems have years of engineering behind their sensor fusion algorithms.
-Stratux uses open-source algorithms that are… good enough for some purposes.
-But not for all.
+Stratux uses proven open-source sensor fusion algorithms that work well for their intended purpose: backup attitude reference and synthetic vision for situational awareness.

 What Stratux AHRS Can Do